ednz-cloud/provision_ansible_user/README.md

-Provision ansible user
+provision_ansible_user
 =========
 > This repository is only a mirror.
-Development and testing is done on a private gitlab server.
+Development and testing is done on a private gitea server.

 This role configures the ansible service user on **debian-based** distributions.